• Skip to primary navigation

 Cook Once, Eat Twice

-We like quinoa so much I cook double what we need and keep what’s left over in the refrigerator for a tasty addition to just about any meal.
-I’ve read that quinoa will keep for about 4 days in the refrigerator, but I’ve never been able to test this personally as the leftovers in our frig get eaten pretty fast.
+We like quinoa so much, I cook double what we need and keep leftovers in the refrigerator.
+I use this leftover quinoa for a tasty addition to just about any meal or for one of these delicious quinoa recipes.
+Quinoa will keep for about 4 days in the refrigerator.

 Where to Buy Quinoa